 Qualitative vs. quantitative research

-There are two approaches to conducting empirical research: qualitative research and quantitative research.
-Each type of research has different objectives and methods, and both are important for gaining different kinds of knowledge.
+There are two approaches to collecting and analyzing data: qualitative research and quantitative research.
+Each of these types of research has different objectives and methods, and both are important for gaining different kinds of knowledge.

 Quantitative research is expressed in numbers and graphs.
 It is used to test or confirm theories and assumptions.
 This type of research can be used to establish generalizable facts about a topic.

 - Surveys, experimental research, observational research, content analysis

 Qualitative research is expressed in words.
 It is used to understand concepts, thoughts or experiences.
 This type of research enables you to gather in-depth insights on topics that are not well understood.

 The differences between quantitative and qualitative research

 Quantitative and qualitative research use different methods of data collection and analysis, and they allow you to answer different kinds of research questions.

 |Focuses on testing theories and hypotheses||Focuses on exploring ideas and formulating a theory or hypothesis|